-For purposes of this policy, harassment of a student consists of verbal, written, graphic or physical conduct relating to an individual's race, color, national origin/ethnicity, gender, disability, sexual orientation or religion.
+For purposes of this policy, harassment of a student consists of verbal, written, graphic or physical conduct relating including (but not limited) to an individual's race, color, national origin/ethnicity, gender, disability, sexual orientation or religion.

 For the purpose of this policy, sexual harassment shall consist of unwelcome sexual advances; requests for sexual favors; and other inappropriate verbal, written, graphic, or physical conduct of a sexual nature.